RashilDhiman/RashilDhiman/README.md

 ## 🚀 About Me

-I'm a passionate Flutter & Android Developer who loves building beautiful, scalable, and high-performance mobile applications using Flutter, Kotlin, and Java.
-Whether it's building stunning UI with Flutter widgets or harnessing native power through Platform Channels, I thrive on creating seamless cross-platform and native experiences.
+Mobile Application Developer with hands-on experience in building real-time tracking applications, e-commerce solutions, and Firebase-integrated platforms.
+Proficient in JavaScript, TypeScript, Java, Kotlin, REST APIs, Redux, and Context API.
+I thrive on creating seamless cross-platform and native experiences.

 I merge creativity with clean architecture, ensuring code that's as elegant under the hood as it is on the screen.
 And yes—debugging is my happy place. 😄

 🔭 Current Focus<br>
-📱 Building pixel-perfect Flutter apps for Android & iOS
+📱 Building pixel-perfect React Native apps for Android & iOS

-🔌 Integrating REST APIs, GraphQL, and Firebase into Flutter & Android
+🔌 Integrating REST APIs, GraphQL, and Firebase into React Native & Android

 🔄 Creating reusable widget libraries and scalable app architectures (BLoC, MVVM)